Mreenmoy/todo-list/README.md

-download the file and store it in a location of your desire
+download the app.rar file and store it in a location of your desire

 In cmd : type the following cammands